 Spraying method Properties to be notified Notification requirements Hand-held spraying Nil (unless a public amenity area or public road corridor or rail corridor under the specific requirements above).
 Nil (unless a public amenity area or public road corridor or rail corridor under the specific requirements above).
 Ground-based spraying Aerial application Any property with a spray-sensitive area within 50 metres of the spraying, including when spraying is taking place in public amenity areas but excluding when the spraying is taking place in a public road corridor or rail corridor.
-Any property with a spray-sensitive area within 200 metres of the Notification: a) is to be undertaken by the owner or occupier of the property where agrichemicals will be applied unless delegated to the applicator, management company, forest manager, or pack house operator, and spraying, including when spraying is taking place in public amenity areas, but excluding when the spraying is taking place in a public road corridor or rail corridor. b) is to be in writing (which can include email or other electronic means) or by telephone, andc) includes: Granules, gels and agrichemical baits Any property with a spray-sensitive area within 30 metres of the agrichemical application, including when agrichemical application is taking place in public amenity areas, but the days and times during which the agrichemical application is likely to take place, including alternative days and times if the weather is unsuitable, and appli excluding when the agrichemical application is taking place in a public road corridor or rail corridor. ii. the contact details of the owner or occupier of the property, or applicator, or management company forest manager, or packhouse operator, and iii. the details of agrichemicals being applied, and iv. indication of any specific hazards (including toxicity to bees), and v. the application method.
+Any property with a spray-sensitive area within 200 metres of the spraying, including when spraying is taking place in public amenity areas, but excluding when the spraying is taking place in a public road corridor Either: 1.
+Notification: a) is to be undertaken by the owner or occupier of the property where agrichemicals will be applied unless delegated to the applicator, management company, forest manager, or pack house operator, and b) is to be in writing (which can include email or other electronic means) or by telephone, and Granules, gels and agrichemical baits or rail corridor.
+Any property with a spray-sensitive area within 30 metres of the agrichemical application, including when agrichemical application is taking place in public amenity areas, but excluding when the agrichemical application is taking place in a public road corridor or rail corridor. c) includes: i. the days and times during which the agrichemical application is likely to take place, including alternative days and times if the weather is unsuitable, and ii. the contact details of the owner or occupier of the property, or applicator, or management company forest manager, or packhouse operator, and iii. the details of agrichemicals being applied, and iv. indication of any specific hazards (including toxicity to bees), and v. the application method.
+Alternative notification agreement: a) Notification is undertaken according to a notification agreement with the occupier.
+The notification agreement must: i. contain (as a minimum) method of notification and minimum time for notification prior to spraying ii. be recorded in writing and signed by all parties iii. be reviewed and re-signed annually